-I offer both short-term (6 - 12 sessions) and longer term open-ended counselling depending on what you might need.
-I offer regular reviews; usually every 6 weeks to reassess where we are and the way forward
+I offer both short-term and longer term open-ended counselling depending on what you might need.
+I offer regular reviews; usually every 6 weeks to reassess where we are and also the way forward

 Training, qualifications & experience

 I work in my private practice in Claygate.
-Alongside my private practice, I work with vulnerable young mums, supporting them through their difficulties and struggles of everyday life and I also provide counselling to Students at a London University.
+Alongside my private practice, I manage and provide counselling to Students at a London University.
+I have experience working with vulnerable young Mums, supporting them through their difficulties and struggles of everyday life, along with mentoring disadvantaged young people.